-Below are selected crime reports for the week of March 26, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.

-Below are selected crime reports for the week of March 19, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.
 Continue reading “Selected Bellevue Crime Reports For August 6 – 12”